-A grassroots fundraising campaign of HOPE International Development Agency, #NOMORETHICKWATER is engaging donors, their friends and communities in raising $400,000 in 60 days to bring clean water and other life-changing support, like self-help groups, to 4,000 people living in the isolated communities of Kole Zale and Kole Kanchame located in the highlands of southern Ethiopia, about 500 kilometres from the country’s capital, Addis Ababa.
+A grassroots fundraising campaign of HOPE International Development Agency, #NOMORETHICKWATER is engaging donors, their friends, and communities in raising funds to bring clean water and other life-changing support, like self-help groups, to people living in the isolated communities of Kole Zale and Kole Kanchame located in the highlands of southern Ethiopia, about 500 kilometres from the country’s capital, Addis Ababa.

 everyone deserves clean water - that’s why we work where no one else will go

 It’s not easy to help families living in remote areas of Ethiopia’s southern highlands, but we’re compelled by our understanding that any hardship encountered in the process of reaching a community, designing and constructing water systems, and implementing health education, sanitation, and self-help groups pales in comparison to the living conditions families living in extreme poverty endure every day.

 $100 gives a mother clean water for life and helps start a self-help group: both of which will lift her family out of poverty.

 local expertise makes good sense